kehman18/alx-system_engineering-devops/0x01-shell_permissions/README.md

-trying to create a new file
+giving permission to be executable